 However, the day’s true meaning and its interconnectedness with the struggle of women workers has largely been lost in cultural sanitization.
 "It is recognized through the United States as sort of a community celebration or community event."

-The modern American conception of the day has “many different flavors,” according to Cutter.
-"In 2016, the meaning ascribed to the day ranges from militant, radical, socialist oriented or at least generally radical feminism to things that are more ‘liberal’ in their orientation – ‘let’s celebrate women, let’s talk about women heroes and accomplished women,’" she said.
+The modern American conception of the day has “many different flavours,” according to Cutter.
+"In 2016, the meaning ascribed to the day ranges from militant, radical, socialist-oriented or at least generally radical feminism to things that are more ‘liberal’ in their orientation – ‘let’s celebrate women, let’s talk about women heroes and accomplished women,’" she said.